Kladno District: Geography

 The district is characterized by a rugged landscape without large differences in altitude, mostly flat in the north and east and hilly in the south and west.
-The territory extends into three geomorphological mesoregions: Lower Eger Table (north), Prague Plateau (central and eastern part), Křivoklát Highlands (south) and Džbán (small part in the west).
-The highest point of the district is the hill Tuchonín in Malé Kyšice with an elevation of 488 m, the lowest point is the river basin of the Bakovský Stream in Sazená at 172 m.
+The territory extends into three geomorphological mesoregions: Lower Ohře Table (north), Prague Plateau (central and eastern part), Křivoklát Highlands (south) and Džbán (small part in the west).
+The highest point of the district is the hill Tuchonín in Malé Kyšice with an elevation of 488 m, the lowest point is the river bed of the Bakovský Stream in Sazená at 172 m.

+From the total district area of 719.7 km2, agricultural land occupies 474.5 km2, forests occupy 145.9 km2, and water area occupies 7.3 km2.
+Forests cover 20.3% of the district's area.

 There are no major rivers.
-The most important watercourses are the Loděnice (a tributary of the Berounka, which crosses the southern part of the district, and the Bakovský Stream, which flows across the northern part and then joins the Vltava just beyond the district border.
-There are relatively many small ponds in the area.
-The largest pond is Turyňský with an area of 51 ha.
+The most important watercourses are the Loděnice River (a tributary of the Berounka), which crosses the southern part of the district, and the Bakovský Stream, which flows across the northern part and then joins the Vltava just beyond the district border.
+There are relatively many small fishponds in the area.
+The largest body of water is the pond Turyňský rybník with an area of 51 ha.
 A notable body of water is also Klíčava Reservoir, which lies only partially in the district.

 Křivoklátsko is the only protected landscape area that extends into the district, in its southwestern part.